Previous: The Long and Short of It-Forex Jargon

-From the above quote, we can see that price has moved quite a bit lower.
+Let's assume the price has moved quite a bit lower.
 The trader, at this point, has the opportunity to realize a profit on the trade.
 But let’s assume for a moment that our trader expected further declines and did not want to close the entire position.

 Rather, they wanted to close half of the position in an attempt to bank profits, while still retaining the ability to profit further on the remainder of the position.

-The trader that is short 100k EUR/USD can then click on the ‘Buy,’ side of the currency quote to begin the trade closing process.
-On the corresponding box that populates, the trader can then choose the ‘size,’ of their trade.
+The trader that is short 100k EUR/USD can then click on the ‘Buy,’ side of the currency quote to begin the trade closing process of 50k.